tcvdijk/mini-ipe/README.md

 ### Layers

-All objects (`path`, `text`, `symbol`) belong to a layer.
+All objects (`path`, `text`, `use`) belong to a layer.
 As a consequence of the Ipe file format, if you don't specify the `layer` argument, the object goes in the same layer as the previous object.

 ### Matrix

-Matrices occur in multiple places in Ipe, most prominently as a property of paths: when drawing something that has a `matrix` property, Ipe transforms it using the given matrix.
+Matrices occur in multiple places in Ipe, most prominently as a property of objects: when drawing something that has a `matrix` property, Ipe transforms it using the given matrix.
-Use the `Matrix` class for this: it supports matrix multiplication using the @ operator, and helper functions for common transformations such as `Translate`, `Scale` and `Rotate` are provided.
+Use the `Matrix` class for this: it supports matrix multiplication using the `@` operator, and helper functions for common transformations such as `Translate`, `Scale` and `Rotate` are provided.
 See the [matrix fun](example/matrix_fun.py) example.

 *Note.* Transformation by the matrix property is not done by `miniipe`: it merely writes the `matrix` property in the Ipe file.
 To actually transform a single point in a way that is consistent with Ipe, use the `Matrix.transform(p)` method.